diging/giles-eco-docker/README.md

 ## Note
 If `docker-compose up` fails with an error message such as `Could not transfer artifact org.apache.maven:maven-archiver:pom:2.6 from/to central (https://repo.maven.apache.org/maven2): Connection reset -> [Help 1]`, this might simply be a connection issue and rerunning `docker-compose up` could fix it.

-## Update May 9, 2017 - Giles Ecosystem v0.6
-Currently only the latest tag version is properly running.
-If you want to use the latest develop version, you will have to adjust the docker files first.